0x326/2c297196cc49c/Problem Quiz.md

 Instructor: Vijayalakshmi Ramasamy
 CSE 174, Section A
 Date: December 9, 2016
-Filename: GroupProject.java
-Description: Submission of group assignment to solve Project Euler challenges

-Practice Quiz Problems
+## Practice Quiz Problems
 1.  a
 2.  d
 3.  d
 4.  a
 5.  a
 6.  b
 7.  b
 8.  a